tudocomp/tudocomp/docs/Documentation.md

 Concretely, this is defined by clearing the dictionary once it reaches a specific size, leading to multiple rebuilds of the data structure during a Lz78/Lzw run.

-> Note: The dictionary-limiting option is currently internally disabled due to bugs with a few of the existing dictionary implementations.
+> Note: The dictionary-limiting option is currently disabled due to bugs with a few of the existing dictionary implementations.

 ### Algorithm API